Go Programming - OOP

 Go doesn't have try-catch exception based error handling.

-Go distinguishes between recoverable and unrecoverable errors.
+Go distinguishes between recoverable and unrecoverable errors:

 Recoverable: e. g. file not found